maxxNcode/say-to-go/README.md

 1. Open the application in a supported browser
 2. Click the green "SPEAK LOCATION" button
 3. Allow microphone access when prompted
-4. Clearly speak the name of a location (e.g., "Eiffel Tower, Paris")
+4. Clearly speak the name of any landmark or city (e.g., "Eiffel Tower" or "Paris")
 5. Wait for the app to process your request
 6. Explore the 360° view using mouse/touch controls:
    - Drag to look around